 The sooner your pet sees their vet the sooner they can get on the path to healing.
 Your veterinarian will assess your dog’s joints and range of motion as they look for any indicators of joint pain or arthritis.

 Once diagnosed, your vet will help determine the right treatment plan for your pup based off their unique case.
 Here are a few ways you can help your best friend:

 Excess weight puts additional stress on a dog’s joints.
 Pet obesity can impact your dog’s health in many ways.
 Keeping your pet at a healthy weight can reduce the risk of them developing a joint condition later in life.
 Talk with your veterinarian about the ideal weight for your pet.
 Getting your canine down to a healthy weight reduces strain on the joints, help them feel better, and can likewise improve a dog’s mobility.

 Exercise and Canine Rehabilitation for Joint Issues

-Many dogs with joint issues, especially arthritis of the spine or hips will experience a loss of muscle in their back legs.
-Working with a canine rehab specialist can help a dog maintain strength and increase their range of motion through exercise.
-Underwater treadmill walks and other low impact exercises strengthen muscles which work to secure your canine’s joints.
+Many dogs with joint issues, especially arthritis of the spine or hips, will experience muscle loss in their back legs.
+Working with a canine rehab specialist can help a dog maintain strength and increase its range of motion through exercise.
+Underwater treadmill walks and other low-impact exercises strengthen muscles that work to secure your canine’s joints.

 Food and Supplements